 From here, jump to whatever criteria appeals most.
 Want to talk numbers?
 Go to the nutrition comparison.
 If you have an appetite to deep dive on the numbers for comparison, jump over to a companion post Protein Bar Nutrition Comparison

 Best Tasting Protein Bars

 Taste perception is an incredibly personal thing.
-One person’s delight is another’s love is another persons yuck, no way!
+Goldilocks level sweetness is too much & too little for others.
+These are my personal opinions.
 Have you tried these?
 Do you love them?
 Do you prefer others.
 Suggest them in comments!

 The Naturya Berry Bar is wonderfully and creatively flavoured.
 Generous infusions of golden berries and goji berries offer a charismatic combination of tartness and sweetness.
 This bar delivers memorable flavor unlike any other bar.
 The texture is surprisingly creamy too, all round lovely.

 Best Tasting Runner Up – Pulsin’ Orange Choc Chip

 Creamy, buttery texture that almost melts in the mouth.
 Chocolate chips hidden within the bar provide variety.
 The orange aroma and flavor work really well.
 This is the chocolatey orange benchmark that other bars should aspire to.
 For maximum deliciousness warm these up before eating.
 They becomes almost like a dessert.
 15 seconds in a microwave is enough!